kevinjamesTech/kevinjamesTech/README.md

 - 👋 Hi, I’m Kevin
 - 👀 I’m interested in the new challenge
-- 💞️ I’m looking to collaborate on Full stack
+- 💞️ I’m looking to collaborate on Full-stack
-- 📫 How to reach me kevinjames.tech10@gmail.com

 <!---
 kevinjamesTech/kevinjamesTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.